HTML email creation hub

 Second, remember that some of your readers may have visual impairments, so they might be using text-to-speech features.
 Those features won’t be able to read the text in your images, so it’s vital to include alt text for the image that tells these readers what the image says and shows.

-Another option is to use an HTML email builder like Beefree.
+An alternative is to use an HTML email builder like Beefree.
 Beefree gives you the option to add custom fonts, like your own brand’s font, for your convenient use.

 HTML email creation from A-Z